-Specifically, Aquinas will make much out of the difference between an agent being the cause of the existence of a thing and the agent being the cause of a change in a thing.
+As with much of his metaphysics (except, notably, regarding existence) Aquinas tracks Aristotle in his understanding of causality.
+Aquinas makes much out of the difference between an agent being the cause of the existence of a thing and the agent being the cause of a change in a thing.